gokcehan/lf/doc.md

 Rename the current file using the built-in method.
 A custom `rename` command can be defined to override this default.
+Renaming a file to a name containing a newline is refused, but a name containing a newline can be edited to remove it.

 ## read (modal) (default `:`)